Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 note: library: util
 ```

-Woah, what happened there?!
-What are all these extra notes about?

-It turns out that because we're wanting to compile everything into one
-executable, dependencies and all, we'll also need to link in a bunch of other
-stuff.
-If you don't really understand what I'm talking about, its okay, you'll
-see what I mean a bit later.
+As well as compiling `averages.rs` into a static library, `rustc` has also
+emitted some helpful notes which we'll need when linking the library into one
+executable.

 ## The C Program

 Using our Rust library is actually fairly easy to do in C. You just declare it
 like you would when calling any other C library, then pass in the appropriate
 parameters.
-Here is the contents of my [main.c](./arrays/main.c):
+Here is the contents of [main.c](./arrays/main.c):

 ```c
 // main.c